BRosenblatt/OhHellScoreKeepingApp/README.md

 Use the segmented control to choose the number of players.
 You must have a minumum of 3 players and no more than 8 players.
 The control will become disabled accordingly.

 ### *Enter the player names*
-Next, enter your player names in the text fields.
+Next, enter your player names into the text fields.
 3 textfields will show by default.
 If you add more than 3 players per instructions above, a new textfield will appear for each additional player.
 If you reduce the number of players, the number of textfields will update accordingly.

 ### *Enter the maximum number of cards*
 Use the segmented control to choose the maximum number of cards you want to play at a time.